Tariffs in the first Trump administration: Background

 The Republican Party was strongly pro-tariff from the days of Abraham Lincoln until the Cold War.
-Republicans passed record high tariffs in the 1920s and early 1930s, which were widely blamed for worsening the Great Depresssion.
+Republicans passed record high tariffs in the 1920s and early 1930s, which were widely blamed for worsening the Great Depression.
 Donald Trump has argued that the GOP betrayed its roots by becoming in favor of free trade and has cited William McKinley in particular as an influence on his anti-free trade views.
 Trump adopted his current views on trade issues in the 1980s, saying Japan and other nations were taking advantage of the United States.
 During the 2016 presidential campaign, Trump repeatedly favored policy proposals that renegotiate trade agreements for the United States.
 His chief trade advisor during the campaign was Peter Navarro, who favored the use of tariffs, especially against China.
-During a meeting with the New York Times Editorial Board in January 2016, Trump said he would tax Chinese imports into the United States by 45%.
+During a meeting with The New York Times Editorial Board in January 2016, Trump said he would tax Chinese imports into the United States by 45%.
 Trump frequently criticized the North American Free Trade Agreement, calling it "the worst trade deal the U.S. has ever signed".
 He also called Trans-Pacific Partnership "the death blow for American manufacturing" and said it would "put the interests of foreign countries above our own".